1/2 + 1/4 + 1/8 + 1/16 + ⋯: Zeno's paradox

-This series was used as a representation of many of Zeno's paradoxes.
+This series was used as a representation of two of Zeno's paradoxes.
 For example, in the paradox of Achilles and the Tortoise, the warrior Achilles was to race against a tortoise.
 The track is 100 meters long.
 Achilles could run at 10 m/s, while the tortoise only 5.
 The tortoise, with a 10-meter advantage, Zeno argued, would win.
 Achilles would have to move 10 meters to catch up to the tortoise, but the tortoise would already have moved another five meters by then.
 Achilles would then have to move 5 meters, where the tortoise would move 2.5 meters, and so on.
 Zeno argued that the tortoise would always remain ahead of Achilles.
+Similarly, Zeno's dichotomy paradox arises from the supposition that to move a certain distance, one would have to move half of it, then half of the remaining distance, and so on, therefore having infinitely many time intervals.

-The Dichotomy paradox also states that to move a certain distance, you have to move half of it, then half of the remaining distance, and so on, therefore having infinitely many time intervals.
-This can be easily resolved by noting that each time interval is a term of the infinite geometric series, and will sum to a finite number.
+In both cases, each time interval is a term of this infinite geometric series, and so even in the limit of infinite terms it would sum to a finite total time.
+This is sometimes considered to resolve Zeno's paradoxes.
+However, insofar as Zeno was concerned with the problems of division of a continuum into an actual infinity of sub-parts, rather than the problem of their sum, it may not address the philosophical heart of Zeno's argument.